2 Data Manipulation

 2.8 Exercises

-1. Forest Data - Axmanova-Forest-understory-diversity-analyses.xlsx - download the data from the repository and save it into your project folder Link to Github folder This dataset is used in the whole chapter, please use it to prepare your own script with remarks, copy and train what is described above.
+1. Forest Data - Axmanova-Forest-understory-diversity-analyses.xlsx - download the data from the repository and save it into your project folder (Link to Github folder).
+This dataset is used throughout the whole chapter.
+Please use it to prepare your own script with remarks, copy and train what is described above.

-2. Directly from R studio create folder “results/chapter2” for saving todays datasets, as we will train a bit of exporting the data.
+2. Directly from R Studio, create a folder results/chapter2 for saving today’s datasets, as we will train a bit of exporting the data.

 3. Use the Forest Data to train more.
-Create variable “author” which will contain name Axmanova > as we did before, create variable richness summing the herbs and juveniles > select variables plotID, author, richness, productivity (renamed biomass) and pH.
-Try to save this subset into “results/chapter2”.
+Create variable “author” which will contain the name Axmanova > as we did before, create variable richness summing the herbs and juveniles > select variables plotID, author, richness, productivity (renamed biomass) and pH.
+Try to save this subset into results/chapter2.

 5. Select PlotID and all variables that are connected to transmitted light (Trans..) > round these variables.

-6. We will switch to another dataset, Species Forest Data - Axmanova-Forest-spe.xlsx - download the data from the repository and save it into your project folder Link to Github folder This is a long-format of the plant species recorded in the vegetation plots.
-Long format means that the records of species from one site are grouped by the same ID (here as RELEVENr).
-For each species, it is indicated in which vegetation layer it occurred and estimation of the abundance in the form of percentage cover.
+6. We will switch to another dataset, Species Forest Data - Axmanova-Forest-spe.xlsx - download the data from the repository and save it into your project folder (Link to Github folder).
+This is a long-format of the plant species recorded in the vegetation plots.
+Long format means that the records of species from one site are grouped by the same ID (here as RELEVE_NR).
+For each species, it is indicated in which vegetation layer it occurred, and an estimation of its abundance is in the form of percentage cover.

-Import the data and check the structure > change it to presence absence data (abundance set to 1) *Alternatively prepare presence absence data without considering different layers and save both lists on two different sheets of Excel file.
+Import the data and check the structure > change it to presence-absence data (abundance set to 1) *Alternatively, prepare presence-absence data without considering different layers and save both lists on two different sheets of the Excel file.

-8. iris dataset We will use the famous iris dataset of flower measurements.
-Find out more details asking R “?iris” as the dataset is integrated and ready to use.
+8. iris dataset: We will use the famous iris dataset of flower measurements.
+Find out more details by asking R ?iris as the dataset is integrated and ready to use.
 Check the structure of the dataset > select variables including species and those of length measurements > arrange according to Sepal.Length > and filter 15 rows with the longest sepals.
 Which species prevails among these top 15?

-Load squirrels data, check the structure, rename variables to get tidy names > find out what are the possible colors of fur > select at least 5 variables, include ID, fur color, location,.. > filter squirrels of one fur color, up to your preference > arrange data by location > print at least 30 rows
+Load squirrels data, check the structure, rename variables to get tidy names > find out what are the possible colours of fur > select at least 5 variables, including ID, fur colour, location, … > filter squirrels of one fur colour, up to your preference > arrange data by location > print at least 30 rows

-10.*get back to Forest data and using case when define three levels of productivity low, medium, high
+1. *get back to Forest data and using case_when() define three levels of productivity: low, medium, and high.

 2.9 Further reading